Southern District of Texas

 General e-filing procedures

 File civil, family law, and felony criminal matters with the 12th District Court serving Madison, Grimes, and Walker counties.
 File civil and felony criminal matters with the Madison 278th District Court.
 Use the guide below to ensure documents meet statewide and JCIT filing and format requirements, including PDF format, file name character limits, and signature formatting.
-For copies of court documents or questions about e-filing, please contact your court clerk.
+For copies of court documents or questions about e-filing, please contact the court clerk.

 Clerk Information